Nationwide vs. ASPCA Pet Insurance

 Nationwide offers two optional add-ons for expanding your base coverage:

-• Wellness coverage: Covers physical exams, vaccines, heartworm or FeLV/FIV tests, deworming, microchipping and health certificates, with annual benefit amounts of either $450 or $800.
+• Wellness coverage: Covers physical exams, vaccines, heartworm or FeLV/FIV tests, deworming, microchipping and health certificates, with annual benefit amounts of $450 or $800.

 Nationwide vs. ASPCA Pet Insurance: Bottom Line